basho/basho_docs/source/languages/en/riak/ops/advanced/configs/load-balancing-proxy.md

        default_backend    riak_protocol_buffer_backend
 ```

+A specific configuration detail worth noting from the example is the commented option for SSL termination.
+HAProxy supports SSL directly as of version 1.5.
+Provided that your HAProxy instance was built with OpenSSL support, you can enable it by uncommenting the example line and modifying it to suit your environment.
+More information is available in the [HAProxy documentation](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#5-ssl).

-Note that the above example is considered a starting point and is a work
+Also that the above example is considered a starting point and is a work
 in progress based upon [this example](https://gist.github.com/1507077).
 You
 should carefully examine the configuration and change it according to your
 specific environment.